Powell Family Cooking

 Craving a bakery-style treat without the hassle?
 These Blueberry Turnovers with Puff Pastry are the answer!
 With a golden, flaky crust and a luscious homemade blueberry filling, they're unbelievably easy to make-and even easier to devour.

 Love fruity, flaky treats?
-Try these Mini Cream Cheese Puff Pastry Bites for a bite-sized delight, or go classic with Old Fashioned Blueberry Cobbler.
+Try these Mini Cream Cheese Puff Pastry Bites, Peach Cobbler with Cake Mix, or this Triple Berry Crisp.

 Blueberry turnovers with puff pastry hero image on sheet pan cooked.